CWBudde/cordova-plugin-smtp-client/README.md

 	smtpClient.sendMail(mailSettings, success, failure);

+### Attachments

+The attachments is an array of strings.

+On the iOS platform, it must use a [DATA_URI format](doc/attachments.md).

-The attachments is an array of strings where when using IOS the files needs to be in [DATA_URI format](doc/attachments.md) and when Android should be the path of the file.
+On the Android platform, it must be the path to the file.

+### Return type

 The return object "message" has the following structure

 	{
-		success: bool,
+		success: boolean,
-		errorCode: int,
+		errorCode: number,
 		errorMessage: string
 	}

 ## Copyright

-The library was originally written by albernazf (https://github.com/albernazf/cordova-smtp-client) and later modified by Nelson Medina Humberto (https://github.com/nelsonhumberto/cordova-smtp-client/).
+The library was originally written by albernazf ([cordova-smtp-client](https://github.com/albernazf/cordova-smtp-client)) and later modified by Nelson Medina Humberto ([cordova-smtp-client](https://github.com/nelsonhumberto/cordova-smtp-client/)).

 On iOS it makes use of the skpsmtpmessage library, which was originally written by Ian Baird.
-A recent fork can be found here: https://github.com/jetseven/skpsmtpmessage
+A recent fork can be found on ([skpsmtpmessage](https://github.com/jetseven/skpsmtpmessage)).